elastos/Elastos/ELA/docs/jsonrpc_apis.md

 "jsonrpc" is optional.
 It tells which version this request uses.
 In version 2.0 it is required, while in version 1.0 it does not exist.

-#### getbestblockhash
+### getbestblockhash

-description: return the hash of the most recent block
+Return the hash of the most recent block

-parameters: none

 result: